 The Abbey was near Lord’s cricket ground.
 Originally a thatched house, it was re-built with the development of St. John’s Wood.
 I am not certain when exactly that occurred, probably the late 1800s.

 You can see the original structure in its bucolic splendour in this Getty image.

 When reading Thomson’s account, George Orwell’s famous essay on the ideal pub came to mind, The Moon Under Water (1946).
 Might Orwell have seen Thomson’s piece before penning his own?
 I think it entirely possible.

 Thomson’s article prompted letters-to-the-editor.
 At least one complained that Thomson exaggerated the harmlessness of the pub.
 The writer insisted Australia should keep its closing hours to prevent the recurrence of wide-spread intemperance.

 Some sided with Thomson though.
 This letter is a good example, sent by a lieutenant of the 18th Brigade, Australian Imperial Force.
 The officer had visited pubs in England and was favourably impressed.
 He mentioned a family Sunday gathering at The George, in Colchester, as an example of socializing in a civil way, with no harm to anyone.

-Unlike Thomson, the lieutenant remarked on the variety of beer available in the pub.
-There was mild, there was bitter, and lo, “I.P.A.” – not the tropical fruit-tasting beer of our time, but descended from the first India Pale Ales.
-This may have been an implied rebuke to what was becoming the standardized lager emerging in Australia even in the 1940s (I think it already had).
+Unlike Neville Thomson the lieutenant remarks on the variety of beer available in the pub.
+There was mild, bitter, and lo, “I.P.A.” – not the tropical fruit-like beer of our time but descended from the original India Pale Ales.
+Maybe it was an implied rebuke to the standardized lager emerging in Australia even in the 1940s (I think it already had).

 Note re image: the image above was sourced from the Closed Pubs site (Lost Pubs Project), here.
 All intellectual property therein belong solely to the lawful owner, as applicable.
 Used for educational and historical purposes.
 All feedback welcomed.